danny1984/pyml/README.md

 This project is totally a hobby project used for learning and excising Deep Learning.
 To be a freshman in Python, this project also be used to practise python.
-Thus, it may be not well organized and sophisticated.
+Thus, it may be not well organized and sophisticated in coding.
 Sorry about that.

 If you have any suggestions, pls feel free to connect me.

 # Functions